jaketae/jaketae.github.io/_posts/2019-12-03-monte-carlo.md

 $$\int_0^1 \sin(x) \ dx = -\cos(x)\rvert_0^1 = -\cos(1) + \cos(0) \approx 0.46$$

 Now time for Monte Carlo.
 Notice that there is no probability distribution explicitly defined over the domain of integration in our example.
-In other words, $x$ simply follows a continuous uniform distribution, meaning that all values of $x$ within $[0, 1]$ are equally likely.
-All we have to do, therefore, is to compute the expected value of the integrand by randomly generating a series of numbers within the specified domain, plug those values into the function $\sin(x)$, and take their average.
+In other words, $$x$$ simply follows a continuous uniform distribution, meaning that all values of $$x$$ within $$[0, 1]$$ are equally likely.
+All we have to do, therefore, is to compute the expected value of the integrand by randomly generating a series of numbers within the specified domain, plug those values into the function $$\sin(x)$$, and take their average.

 ```python